aabbcvc/aabbcvc.github.io/_posts/Threat Research/1992-03-03-Supply-Chain-Part2.md

 Although the Claude Code session transcript was not complete, and we only observed the latter end of the attack (from **Supply Chain Injection**), based on speed, we likely believe Claude Code was also responsible for the the CI/CD exfiltration, lateral movement and credential theft.

-> The threat actor had a server-side C2 listener that captured all information
+> The threat actor had a server-side C2 listener that captured all victim telemetry, allowing us to ascertain the near complete kill-chain

 # CI/CD Pipeline Compromise